 Areas that need the most are health information technicians or those in similar career paths.
-Individuals that are detail-oriented, attain strong interpersonal skills, and have a foundation of technical abilities, then an online associate of applied sciences in medical billing and coding program is your right choice.
-Here are the top 10 online medical billing and coding associate’s degree programs for 2020.
+Detail-oriented individuals attain strong interpersonal skills and have a foundation of technical abilities.
+Therefore, an online associate of applied sciences in the medical billing and coding program is your right choice.
+Here are the top 10 online medical billing and coding associate degree programs.

-Grantham University offers an Associates degree in Applied Science in Medical Coding and Billing that prepares students for career fields in Healthcare or other health-related positions.
-The AAS degree is a sixty-credit hour program that can be completed in twenty-four months.
-Graduates of the AAS in medical coding and billing program have a better chance of finding employment in the healthcare industry than those without the AAS degree.
+The University of Arkansas Grantham offers an Associates degree in Applied Science in Medical Coding and Billing that prepares students for career fields in Healthcare or other health-related positions.
+The AAS degree is a sixty-credit hour program that most students complete in twenty-four months.
+Therefore, graduates of the AAS in the medical coding and billing program have a better chance of finding employment in the healthcare industry than those without the AAS degree.
 Courses begin each month, creating convenient and flexible class schedules.

 The online AAS in Health Information Technology Program at Dakota State University offers a sixty-four credit hour program to be finished within two years.
-Approximately ninety-four students take the program part time and 100% of graduates find employment opportunities in the healthcare industry within one year of graduating.
-Requirement to enter into the AS degree in HIM is straightforward; students must maintain a “C” or higher in each course to continue through graduation.
+Approximately ninety-four students take the program part-time, and 100% of graduates find employment opportunities in the healthcare industry within one year of graduating.
+The requirement to enter into the AS degree in HIM is straightforward; students must maintain a “C” or higher in each course to continue through graduation.

-The Associates in Applied Sciences in Health Information Technology (HIT) at the Ozarks Technical Community College offers a comprehensive curriculum to students who desire a headstart in IT development of the healthcare industry.
-The program total is only sixty-six credits and can be completed in less than two years time.
-The AAS in HIT is associated with an online associates degree in medical billing and coding and includes similar courses and requirements.
+The Associates in Applied Sciences (AAS) in Health Information Technology (HIT) at the Ozarks Technical Community College offers a comprehensive curriculum to students who desire a headstart in IT development in the healthcare industry.
+The program total is only sixty-six credits and can be completed in less than two years.
+The AAS in HIT is associated with an online associate degree in medical billing and coding and includes similar courses and requirements.

 5. Moraine Park Technical College

-Moraine Park Technical College offers an online Associates of Applied Sciences in Health Information Technology program to inspiring students wanting a career in the healthcare industry.
-Students will learn skills in areas of communication, organizational, and computer technology.
-The program will cover the importance in collecting, analyzing, and recording and reporting healthcare data to best assist patients with the highest quality of care.
-Program curriculum of the AAS in health information technology will include courses in Medical Terminology, Digital Literacy for Healthcare, Foundations of HIM, Health Quality Management, Introductory Statistics, and Intermediate Coding.
+Moraine Park Technical College offers an online Associates of Applied Sciences in Health Information Technology program to inspire students wanting a career in the healthcare industry.
+Students will learn skills in communication, organization, and computer technology.
+In addition, the program will cover the importance of collecting, analyzing, recording, and reporting healthcare data to best assist patients with the highest quality of care.
+The program curriculum of the AAS in health information technology will include courses in Medical Terminology, Digital Literacy for Healthcare, Foundations of HIM, Health Quality Management, Introductory Statistics, and Intermediate Coding.

 6. Central Texas College

 Central Texas College offers an AAS in Medical Coding and Billing program for students looking for an online certificate degree that focuses on specific health care field interests.
-Most students that choose this degree program use it as the means to promote better employment options and build a strong career in the healthcare field.
-Courses available in the AAS-MCB program are Medical Terminology, Health Data Content & Structure, Coding and Classification Systems, Medical InsuranceIntermediate Medical Coding, and Anatomy & Physiology for Medical Assistant.
+Most students who choose this degree program use it to promote better employment options and build a strong career in the healthcare field.
+Courses available in the AAS-MCB program are Medical Terminology, Health Data Content & Structure, Coding and Classification Systems, Medical Insurance, Intermediate Medical Coding, and Anatomy & Physiology for Medical Assistant.

 Students will also learn the foundational background of computer applications and software.
 The Health Information Technology program is available online and offers flexible class scheduling.
-All graduates of the program are qualified to take the registered health information technician exam (RHIT).
-Weber State University does require that students taking PPE courses must complete a background check, drug screen and immunization records.
-As part of the Dumke College of Health Professions, the online associates degree in medical billing and coding program at Weber offer affordable tuition rates, comprehensive education models, and skillful and compassionate instructors.
+All program graduates are qualified to take the registered health information technician exam (RHIT).
+In addition, Weber State University requires that students taking PPE courses complete a background check, drug screen, and immunization records.
+As part of the Dumke College of Health Professions, Weber’s online associate degree in medical billing and coding program offer affordable tuition rates, comprehensive education models, and skillful and compassionate instructors.

-The program requires all students to contact HITProgram@arapahoe.edu for counseling and program planning prior to enrolling in each class while in the HIT program.
+The program requires all students to contact HITProgram@arapahoe.edu for counseling and program planning before enrolling in each class while in the HIT program.
 The AAS in HIT requires a criminal background check before the first practicum.
-To graduate from the online Associates of Applied Sciences in Health Information Technology program, students must maintain at least a “C” or higher.
-ACC offers an array of programs for students to become successful, whether choosing a certificate, an associate degree, or building a career path toward a four-year program.
+To graduate from the online Associates of Applied Sciences in Health Information Technology program, students must maintain a “C” or higher.
+ACC offers various programs for students to become successful, whether choosing a certificate, an associate degree, or building a career path toward a four-year program.

-Most courses are online, making it convenient for students, while providing a flexible workload.
-Courses in the AAS in Health Information Technology program will include nineteen credits of general education, six credits of health sciences, three credits of business technology, and up to thirty-eight credits of the major course; health information technology.
-Students in the program must maintain at least a 2.75 GPA to complete the program and pass the HCHT 233 professional practicum, which is the only class that must be completed on site.
+Most courses are online, making it convenient for students while providing a flexible workload.
+Studies in the AAS in Health Information Technology program will include nineteen credits of general education, six credits of health sciences, three credits of business technology, and up to thirty-eight credits of the significant course; health information technology.
+Students in the program must maintain at least a 2.75 GPA to complete the program and pass the HCHT 233 professional practicum, which is the only class conducted on-site.

-The CAHIIM also accredits the HIT program at FCC, and qualified graduates to take the RHIT exam, which is sponsored by the American Health Information Management Association (AHIMA).
-All students entering into the AS-HIT program are required to take a complete background check and drug screen prior to enrollment into the AS-HIT program at FCC.
+The CAHIIM also accredits the HIT program at FCC, and qualified graduates take the RHIT exam, sponsored by the American Health Information Management Association (AHIMA).
+In addition, all students entering into the AS-HIT program are required to take a complete background check and drug screen before enrollment into the AS-HIT program at FCC.
 A GPA of 2.0 or higher is also required for each course in the program.
 The program has a total of sixty semester hours.

 Careers with an Online AAS in Health Information Technology program

 Also, salaries vary from one geographic area to another.
 For example, larger communities or populated areas may have higher wages than rural or less dense cities or towns.

-Going to college for the first can be an amazing experience for many.
+Going to college for the first can be a fantastic experience for many.
 You are finally on your own and learning to take on whatever comes your way.
 However, choosing the right career path is just the start.
-Next step, finding the best way to pay for the education.
-Initially, tuition costs may seem intimidating at first, yet there are a range of options for students when paying for college.
+The next step is finding the best way to pay for education.
+Initially, tuition costs may seem intimidating at first, yet there is a range of options for students when paying for college.

-- Financial aid for Veterans or active duty military- many schools will offer a discount on tuition for those serving our country.
+- Financial aid for veterans or active duty military- many schools will offer a discount on tuition for those serving our country.

 - FAFSA – Open to most students wanting financial aid for college or graduate school.